Personal Video Recorder

 Back-powering the Raspberry Pi from the USB-hub also, bypasses protection & is generally deprecated, so it retains its own independent power-supply.

 The Raspberry Pi is connected to a TV using HDMI.
 The primary input-device is the TV's remote-control via HDMI-CEC, so no separate infra-red receiver is required.
 CAVEAT: the HDMI-support on older TVs may not include CEC, or may need it to be enabled, & the manufacturer may refer to it using some fatuous brand-name (typically called "something-(link|sync)").

 Perhaps just when playing music, or also when watching a film, the output from the TV's internal speakers doesn't quite cut it.
-Your TV may have a 4K resolution, but the sound it no better than an old cathode ray model; it's probably worse since the speakers typically face either rearwards or downwards, to permit a stylish narrow front bezel.
+Your new TV may have a greater pixel-density than your eye can resolve, but the sound is probably no better than an old cathode-ray model; it's probably worse since the speakers typically face either backwards or downwards, to permit a stylish narrow front bezel.

 My impression is largely positive, but there are a few issues:

 - The requirement for two wall-warts, is messy but allows one to reduce the peak power-demand by powering the USB-hub (& therefore the two HDDs) before the Raspberry Pi.
 If the whole system is powered-on simultaneously, then the hard-drives may not be visible when the Raspberry Pi boots.

 - The inflection of each SATA-USB adapter's cable, imparts an significant sideways force on the SATA-plug of the corresponding HDD.
 Fortunately the USB-plugs on the hub have the same vertical orientation as the SATA-plug, so that they don't also need to be twisted by 90°.

 - The top of each threaded rod needs to either be capped or sawn flush; I just haven't.